jdelouche/Fix/README.md

     data Fix f = Fx (f (Fix f))

-This system is using a hylomorphism, a composition of an anamorphism and a catamaorphism.
+This system is using a [hylomorphism](https://en.wikipedia.org/wiki/Hylomorphism_(computer_science)), a composition of an anamorphism and a catamaorphism.
 The mechanism allows to write inductive programs with no recusrive calls thanks to the use of the functorial fixed point.

 Find below a description of the types used in this example: